- Rapid Reference 🚀

 - Diazepam: Propylene glycol is less common with diazepam, because diazepam's half-life is longer and less re-dosing is required.

-- Phenobarbital: This carries no real risk of propylene glycol toxicity, because the total volume of drug required is relatively low (due to its half-life, phenobarbital never needs to be re-dosed).
+- Phenobarbital: This carries no real risk of propylene glycol toxicity, because the total cumulative volume of drug required is relatively low (due to its half-life, phenobarbital accumulates and doesn't require prompt re-dosing).

 12) Phenobarbital is widely available and potentially inexpensive